Skip to content

 podman ps

-You now have a container running that exposes the standard Oracle Database port 1521 on which you can execute SQL requests.
-To test the connection to the database, do the following:
+You now have a container running that exposes the standard Oracle AI Database port 1521 on which you can execute SQL requests.

 sh